 4.15 SOLICITATION.
-Unauthorized selling, collection of monies, and promotion on campus or within University buildings is not permitted without permission of the Vice President for Student Affairs or designee.
+Unauthorized selling, collection of monies, and promotion on campus or within University buildings is not permitted without permission of the Division of Business and Finance.
 Students may not act as agents for business firms which entail solicitation or the receiving of business offers or goods on University property.
-Further, students may not solicit on behalf of the University without the permission of the Vice President for Student Affairs or designee and the Director of Institutional Advancement.
-Use of any residence hall room for business purposes of any nature, (e.g. the selling of food, clothing, jewelry, merchandise, favors, manicures/pedicures, hair relaxing/styling/braiding, barbering, babysitting, etc.) whatsoever is prohibited.
+Further, students may not solicit on behalf of the University without the permission of the Division of Business and Finance.
+Use of any residence hall room for business purposes of any nature, (e.g. the selling of food, clothing, jewelry, merchandise, favors, manicures/pedicures, hair relaxing/styling/braiding, barbering, babysitting) whatsoever is prohibited.